BenjaminReynolds/hello-world/README.md

-# hello-world
+# Hello World!
-A repository for random notes and project ideas that do not currently have their own repository.

-### Benjamin Reynolds
-  I am a coder that is currently learning full-stack web development.
-On a day to day basis I write VBA and Hummingbird Basic scripts to automate proccesses for the company I am currently working for.
+  This repository will be home to many random notes and project ideas.
+Mainly it is used to hold code snippets in the different languages that I use as a reference point.
+For example, a quick "Hello World!" script in each language I have learned.
+It is also used as a playground to familiarize myself with git and the github platform.